bguesman/docsify-test/docs/api/overview.md

     </div>
 </div>

-**Control Blocks** are C# scripts that are essentially modular containers for Expanse's settings.
+**Control Components** are C# scripts that are essentially modular containers for Expanse's settings.
 These are the things that you interact with when you're working with Expanse in the Unity Editor.
-If you want to write scripts to control Expanse programmatically, in all likelihood you want to interface with control blocks.
+If you want to write scripts to control Expanse programmatically, in all likelihood you want to interface with control components.

-**Render Settings** refers to the portion of Expanse that's responsible for pulling data from Control Blocks and mirroring it on the GPU, for the various renderers to access when creating the final images.
-For instance, every `AtmosphereLayerBlock` registers itself with the `AtmosphereRenderSettings.cs` class, which translates all layers that are registered into GPU-mirrorable structs that are bound globally for shaders to access.
+**Render Settings** refers to the portion of Expanse that's responsible for pulling data from Control Components and mirroring it on the GPU, for the various renderers to access when creating the final images.
+For instance, every `AtmosphereLayer` registers itself with the `AtmosphereRenderSettings.cs` class, which translates all layers that are registered into GPU-mirrorable structs that are bound globally for shaders to access.

 These classes typically take the form `<some name>RenderSettings.cs`---i.e. `LightingRenderSettings.cs`---and they have auto-generated `.hlsl` counterparts (the GPU-mirrored representations of the structs they define).
 Chances are you will not ever have to work with these classes, unless perhaps you're doing something extremely custom.